IGkougkousis/70-762CheatSheet/70-762 Cheat Sheet.md

 # Exam 70-762: Developing SQL Databases Cheat Sheet

+`TODO: remove all blocks like this. that means document is ready`

 Related questions from the pdf are in superscript like this<sup>1</sup>.

 Questions with the same scenario: